President UF Health The Villages Hospital Against BLM?

 Brad Heckenberg, along with his wife, Lana, wanted to build an addition to their home.
 They submitted a request to the POA to get permission granted, in keeping with the rules of Bella Collina.

-Heckenberg and his wife were told to use Phoenix Homes, a business partially owned by Richard Arrighi, to build their addition, When the Heckenbergs refused, they were denied their request from the POA.
+Heckenberg and his wife were told to use Phoenix Homes, to build their addition, When the Heckenbergs refused, they were denied their request from the POA.
 Phoenix quoted the Heckenbergs an estimate that was too high for the family, so they could not have afforded the addition if it had been approved.

 As a result of the feud between the Sutherins and the POA, the property manager, Randall Greene, told the security guards to stop allowing the public school bus into the gated community.
 The Sutherins had to have their children leave the neighborhood in order to get picked up by the bus.
 The children had to walk across a major interstate highway in order to get to school.